M-Bujak/Spells-VR/README.md

 Spells VR is a Virtual Reality game for the Oculus Quest 2 that utilizes hand tracking in it's gameplay's core mechanics.
 In the game the player becomes a mage whose objective is to defend his tower from incoming enemies.

-This repository is made for showcasing the project and letting recruiters get familiar with my style of writing code.
-That's why only scripts are part of it.

 <p align="center">
   <img width="460" src="https://user-images.githubusercontent.com/62397807/222025151-b358399b-b804-4207-b502-9aab492aad2b.png">
 </p>